 For more information on the Towson Center Arena, click here.

-The venue, built in the late 1960s, did not yielded a home loss from 2007-08 to 2010-11 for the four-time Colonial Athletic Association champion Towson women's team.
+The venue, built in the late 1960s, did not yielded a home loss from 2007-08 to 2010-11 for the five-time Colonial Athletic Association champion Towson women's team.

 The facility is an eight-lane, 25-yard pool with depths ranging from four-and-half feet to 13 feet.
 There is one 3-meter diving stand as well as a one-meter stand.
 In 2001, the building underwent a $200,000 renovation replacing the filtration systems.
 The seating was upgraded to accommodate over 200 spectators.